mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 #### 3.1.3 Resolving the Second Conflict

 While Rebasing the next commit (`#5`) another conflict is detected.
-In this example we resolve this by adding another attribute `Login`, to the `User` entity.
+You can choose to resolve this conflict using either 'Theirs' or 'Mine' or reverting to the original.

+You can also make additional changes which are added to the same commit.
+For example you can add another attribute `Login`, to the `User` entity.
+These changes will be represented as 'Mine', together with changes that were taken from the server.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Rebase_Mine_Change.png" >}}

-Above you can see that your new change is represented as 'Mine', together with changes that were taken from the server.

-Once the conflict is resolved and you continue the rebase, a new commit (`#5'`) is created from your commit (`#5`), where you can optionally amend the commit message.
+Once the conflict is resolved and you continue the rebase, a new commit (`#5'`) is created from your commit (`#5`), and you can optionally amend the commit message.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_3.png" width="525" >}}